All Products

 3. In the navigation pane on the left, click Virtual Nodes.

-4. On the Virtual Nodes page, click Create Virtual Node.
+4. Click Create Virtual Node.

-• Each virtual node corresponds to a zone.
+5. In the vSwitch section, select a vSwitch and click OK.
+Each virtual node corresponds to a zone.
 You cannot create more than one virtual node for a zone.
+The console groups available vSwitches into three categories: You can also click Create vSwitch to create a new vSwitch in the VPC console.

 image